top of page

 The document delineates both the business objectives and the end user's goals, derived from research materials.

-pain points
+pain points for good market

 Competitive analysis